mwherman2000/neo-windocs/windocs/README.md

 ## Drivers

-* Need in the Neo .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible
+* Need in the NEO .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible

 ## Sections